Sustainable Procurement Programme

 The Living Wage

-The Living Wage is an hourly rate, set independently, every year (by the GLA in London and the Joseph Rowntree Foundation for the rest of the country).
-It is calculated according to cost of living and gives the minimum pay rate required for a worker to provide their family with the essentials for life.
-The National Living Wage is currently £7.45 per hour and the London Living Wage is £8.55 per hour.
+The Living Wage is an hourly rate, calculated according to the cost of living and gives the minimum pay rate required for a worker to provide their family with the essentials for life.
+This rate is set independently and reviewed each year.
+The London Living Wage is currently £9.15 per hour (calculated by the GLA Economics Unit), and the Living Wage for outside of London is £7.85 per hour (calculated by Loughborough University).

 - More information on becoming a KPMG Supplier